 Students are required as part of the senior seminar to complete a survey about their experiences in the political science program.
+In addition, they are required as part of their portfolio to write an assessment of their experience in the major.
 The results are analyzed by the program coordinator and shared with the faculty.
-At that time the faculty determines whether any actions are needed to improve the program.
+At that time the faculty determines if any action are needed to improve the program.